arctop/android-sdk/README.md

         }
     };

-More information on bound services can be found in the [Android developer guide](https://developer.android.com/guide/components/bound-services)
+More information on bound services can be found in the [Android Developer Guide](https://developer.android.com/guide/components/bound-services)

-#### Initialize the SDK with your API key
+#### Initialize the SDK with Your API Key

-You need an API Key to use Arctop SDK in your app.
-To request your API key, use the following [form](https://docs.google.com/forms/d/1F-febGJSG5eoHwdvLRapLVCC5TORMpeT8j6Wa0wg0t8).
+In order to use the Arctop SDK with your app, you will need to create an API key.
+To do so, please submit a request via the Arctop DevKit form provided to you in the “Welcome” email.
+Feel free to contact support@arctop.com with any questions you may have.

 Once you have your API key and are ready to start working with the service, you will need to initialize it with your API key by calling **initializeNeuos(API_KEY)** method of the service.
 The service will return a response code letting you know if it successfully initialized or if there is an error.

-#### Register for callbacks
+#### Register for Callbacks

 The service runs in its own process and not the calling application process, so some of the calls inside INeuosSdk.aidl are defined as *oneway*.
 This effectively creates an asynchronous call into the service process which returns immediately.
 The service reports results via the INeuosSdkListener.aidl interface.